ku-sldg/plih/_simple/3-Failure.md

 where `TABE` is the type of an `ABE` expression.
 We're structuring `typeof` like `eval` so we can catch errors rather than use Haskell for reporting.

 We need to define `TABE` to represent all term types in `ABE`.
-There are only two, number and Boolean.
-We will handle this by  defining the new type `TABE` for representing `ABE` types:
+There are only two, number and Boolean and we've given them names already - `TNum` and `TBool`.
+It's a simple matter to define the new type `TABE` for representing `ABE` types:

 ```haskell
 data TABE where